 It’s time to start planning for Income Tax Season.
 Realistically, tax preparation should be taking place year-round so that you can enjoy a stress-free tax season, but we understand how busy you’ve been.
+Providing accounting services for small businesses for quite a time, we compiled the list of useful tips.

 This time of year is when businesses are getting all the T4 slips ready for their employees.
 But don’t forget that you need to file your business’s taxes, too.
 This is where confusion and chaos can start to take hold.
 What do you need to do?
 How do you file your taxes?
 What forms do you need for your specific business?
 Tax Season and filing taxes for your small business can be an overwhelming process.
 Has your bookkeeping been good enough all year to make this easy for you?
 Tax preparation can be a slightly different process for all businesses but here are the Coles Notes of what you need to know to prepare for your taxes.